 The Physics department has a small number of radioactive substances which are stored in a locked cabinet, located in the storeroom (SC010).
 The door has the appropriate signage in place.
 Keys are maintained in a key safe and only accessible to the Head of Physics and the Physics Technician.
-The school has an external RPA in place.
-The internal RPS is the Head of Physics.
+The school has an external Radiation Protection Advisor (RPA) in place.
+The internal Radiation Protection Supervisor (RPS) is the Head of Physics.
 (Please see Managing ionising radiations https://science.cleapss.org.uk/resource/l093-managing-ionising-radiations-and-radioactive-substances-in-schools-and-colleges.pdf).

-In the event of a fire in Science Block, information should be relayed to fire services of the radiological sources (see Inventory/location of Radiative Sources - copy held in Emergency Fire Bag).
-The RPS or Deputy (Physics Technician) must report to the Duty DFM, as to whether the sources are in storage or in their boxes in the laboratory (see below).
+In the event of a fire in Science Block, information should be relayed to fire services of the radiological sources (see Inventory/location of Radioactive Sources - copy held in Emergency Fire Bag (appendix M)).
+The RPS or Deputy (Physics Technician) must report to the Duty DFM, as to whether the sources are in storage or in their boxes in the laboratory.